NexSens Environmental Web Camera User Guide

 Users can connect to the EWC dashboard using the embedded Wi-Fi module.
 The embedded Wi-Fi will not be on continuously, thus the user will need to cycle power on the system or wait for the transmit interval for communication with the EWC dashboard.
 During deployment, the embedded Wi-Fi will be on for 5 minutes at the beginning of each transmit interval.

-The embedded Wi-Fi within the camera can be accessed by providing 12VDC power to the EWC and waiting for the Wi-Fi network to display on a phone, tablet, or PC.
+The embedded Wi-Fi within the environmental web camera can be accessed by providing 12VDC power to the EWC and waiting for the Wi-Fi network to display on a phone, tablet, or PC.

 - Choose the proper SSID and enter the following URL in a web browser: